 As with monogamous relationships, there comes a point in polyamorous relationships where you discuss safer sex.
-Hopefully it’s before you become intimate with someone and when you still have a chance to be as responsible as possible with one another’s health.
+Hopefully it’s before you become intimate with someone and when you still have a chance to be as responsible as possible with one another’s health and your own health but is a good thing that the current HIV tests prices are affordable for most people.
 For either type of couple (or triad or quad), I am a full believer that if you can’t discuss sex, you shouldn’t be having it.
 Mature adults are able to have these conversations whereas those who are not mature enough for it, should probably not be engaging in any type of sexual intercourse.

 Sometimes it might be a bit of an embarrassing subject.
 Sometimes you may feel like you are questioning someone too much or implying that you don’t trust them.
 Pushing past those feelings to get to a place of trust and love is one of the most important things you’ll do in your relationship.